Retail sales jump in April driven by food stores

 Separately, a survey indicated that consumer confidence in May fell to its lowest level since 1974.

-ONS deputy director for surveys and economic indicators Heather Bovill, said: "April's rise was driven by an increase in supermarket sales, led by alcohol and tobacco and sweet treats, with off-licences also reporting a boost, possibly due to people staying in more to save money."
+Office for National Statistics (ONS) deputy director for surveys and economic indicators Heather Bovill, said the rise in sales during April "was driven by an increase in supermarket sales, led by alcohol and tobacco and sweet treats, with off-licences also reporting a boost, possibly due to people staying in more to save money".

 However, she added the figures still showed a "continued longer term downward trend".